 Keeping your dog’s nails trimmed is an important part of caring for your canine friend.
-While many people elect to have their veterinarian or pet groomer trim their dog’s claws, it can be much less expensive to invest in a pair of clippers and do the trimming at home!
+While many people elect to have their veterinarian or pet groomer trim their dog’s claws, it can be much less expensive to invest in a pair of dog nail clippers and do the trimming at home!
 And because many dogs feel anxiety at the groomer or vet, trimming their nails at home can be much less stressful for your pup as well.

 Prior to your first time trimming your dog’s nails, practice touching their feet and claws to get them used to being handled.

 While some dogs are fine with having their nails trimmed, a lot of dogs can feel stress or fearful when having their feet touched.
 Once your dog is okay with having their paws handled, try to hold the clippers to the claw as if you would if you were trimming their nails, but don’t actually clip.
 This will get your dog used to the idea of having the strange tool near their paws.
 Throughout this practice reward your dog with praise and their favorite treats.
 Take up to a week or longer, as needed, to establish this positive association with feet touching.

 Once your dog is comfortable with the idea of having his or her nails trimmed, it is time to pick out the right tool for the job.

 There are two main styles of nail clippers, guillotine and scissor.

 - Guillotine clippers are generally thought to have better control for more precise cuts, and they offer a better view of the nail while trimming.